swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)

-Based on discussion among the mentoring committee, temporary questions may be added to the agenda for a month of sessions, in order to collect data on specific issues.
+Based on discussion among the Instructor Development Committee, temporary questions may be added to the agenda for a month of sessions, in order to collect data on specific issues.

 - Take notes